Kulichcom/GOLang/README.md

+# Hello, my name is Ilia
-# Hello, it is my first project
+## This is my first GitHub project